bartificer/programming-by-stealth/docs/pbs80.md

 We now know rejections that are not explicitly dealt with by a callback will continue to ripple down promise chains all the way to the end.
 What happens when we get to the end of the chain and we still haven’t provided a callback for dealing with the rejection (either by passing a second argument to `.then()` or a single argument to `.catch()`)?

 The answer is that JavaScript gets cranky!
-The exact level of crankiness will be determined by the context in which you’re using JavaScript (web browser, comand-line, server-side, in-app etc.), but in all cases it’s considered a no-no, you need to handle your rejections!
+The exact level of crankiness will be determined by the context in which you’re using JavaScript (web browser, command-line, server-side, in-app etc.), but in all cases it’s considered a no-no, you need to handle your rejections!

 If you want to respond differently to rejections at different points of the chain you should pass a second argument to `.then()` at that point in the chain.
 I.e., you should do something like: